grid013/bikerental_milestone_3/README.md

 # Website Sitemap:

-Website have 3 pages including Home page gallery page and contact page.
+Website have 5 pages including Home page gallery page sign in page,register page and contact page.
 # Home page:

 Its designed to display bikes of all kind and let users to select bike and book.